 High-Impact Master's Education

-This two-year program is a collaboration between the Washoe County School District (WCSD) and the University of Nevada, Reno.
+This two-year program is a collaboration between the teacher's, district and the University of Nevada, Reno.
 It places emphasis on mentorship, 21st century leadership skills and embedded field experiences.

 Why choose Nevada Leads?